Back Pain During Pregnancy: You Are Not Alone, We Can Help

-The role of the Relaxin hormone is linked to the development of back pain during pregnancy.
+The role of the Relaxin hormone is well established in the development of back pain during pregnancy.
 Some researchers have put the numbers of back pain in pregnancy as high as 76%, while most agree that is closer to 50%.
 The one thing that most researchers agree is that those with a prior history of back disorders are at higher risks of developing severe and debilitating back pain during pregnancy.

 The Relaxin hormone is a peptide that is much like insulin.
 This is why the level varies from individual to individual.
 Some have many higher levels compared to others, and there are those that do not have sufficient levels.
 Unfortunately, to date, there is no established protocol to evaluate the levels of Relaxin in expecting mothers.
-Should such practice be put in effect, the incidence of back pain during pregnancy can be minimized.
+Should such practice be put in effect, the incidence of back pain during pregnancy will decrease.

 Additional benefits of monitoring the Relaxin hormone levels during pregnancy could offer a window into the process of childbirth.
 Those with higher levels of Relaxin in circulation will undoubtedly have a more natural delivery as opposed to those with minimal levels.
 Monitoring of the Relaxin hormone during pregnancy can help with patient education and restriction.
 But, we live an imperfect world, and as such, care must be taken to avoid aggravation and injury, especially during pregnancy.
 As the saying goes, “An ounce of prevention is better than a Pound-of-Cure!”

 Weight Gain, Pregnancy & Spine

 Weight gain is another key factor.
 However, weight gain is expected and encouraged during pregnancy.
 But, for those with a weak core and spinal muscles, it leads to instabilities in spinal joints.
 As your baby grows, it is natural for you to gain weight.
 Those gains do impact you, as it changes the center of your gravity.
 Weight gain during pregnancy occurs at a faster pace past the fourth month of gestation.
 Incidentally, it is during the fourth and fifth months that most expecting mothers show signs of back pain or joint pain.